 Artificial Intelligence (AI) is changing the world.
 From smart assistants like Siri and Alexa to self-driving cars and recommendation systems, AI is everywhere.
-But many people wonder, how to learn AI and where to start.
+But many people wonder how to learn AI and where to start.

 The good news is that anyone can learn AI—whether you’re a student, business professional, or tech enthusiast.
 With the right resources, you can understand AI basics, build AI models, and even create your own AI-powered applications.
+This is the best way to learn AI for beginners.

 In this guide, you will: